Center at Rockford College among those honored for study of entrepreneurship, individual liberty

 The 16 organizations recognized within the 2009 program represent four continents and 12 countries – Brazil, Chile, Egypt, India, Paraguay, Peru, Poland, the Republic of Georgia, Slovakia, South Africa, Sweden, and the United States.

-Dr. Stephen Hicks, professor of philosophy and director of the CEE, said the award is significant because it is international in scope adding that “we are honored to be among this worldwide group of prestigious recipients,” he said.
+Dr. Stephen Hicks, professor of philosophy and director of the CEE, said the award is significant because it is international in scope adding that “we are honored to be among this worldwide group of prestigious recipients.”

 The center was awarded the university-based prize for launching six courses focusing on the ethical infrastructure of entrepreneurship and the preconditions of the free society in ethics.
 A college in Chile was likewise recognized for conducting and disseminating high quality research on entrepreneurship and improving curricula and teaching methods.